TAKE MY YOKE UPON YOU (Part 2)

 Paul, a yoke-fellow with Christ, said, “Let a man so consider us, as servants of Christ and stewards of the mysteries of God.”
 (1 Cor.
 4:1 NKJV).

 The Lord Jesus said to His yoke-fellows, “Whatever I tell you in the dark, speak in the light; and what you hear in the ear, preach on the housetops.”
 (Matt.
 10:27 NKJV).

-There are some deep things of Christ you cannot hear, know, or understand unless you draw near to Christ to be a yoke-fellow with Him.
+There are some deep things of Christ you cannot hear, know, or understand unless you are a yoke-fellow with Christ.

 Many believers today are being exploited, manipulated and defrauded by spiritual marauders because of their spiritual ignorance and immaturity as a result of not yielding their necks under the yoke of Christ so that they may learn from Him, grow and mature in Him, and find the true rest for their souls that they are passionately seeking for in wrong people and places.

 Second, being a yoke-fellow with Christ gives you boldness to wield the power and authority of Jesus Christ.